alteroo/conferencd/README.md

 Conferencd is a conference and event management engine.
 It is a distribution of Plone, primarily distrubted using docker.

+WARNING: This is absolutely alpha and is in a "works for us" state.

 ## Usage

 ### Running in production
+We will be adding docker-compose.yml file shortly for production deployments

 ### In development:
 1. Build the container